projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

    pip3 install --user -r scripts/requirements.txt

-Add ``$HOME/.local/bin`` to the front of your ``PATH`` so the system will find expected versions of Python utilities such as ``sphinx-build`` and ``breathe``:
+Add ``$HOME/.local/bin`` to the front of your ``PATH`` so the system will find expected versions of these Python utilities such as ``sphinx-build`` and ``breathe``:

 .. code-block:: bash